 Head of Operational and Business Analysis at Copenhagen Airports

-“BlipTrack has helped us to resource our operations on the day, and to identify pinch points and potential build ups.
-The very accurate data is used by our staff to monitor operations, and has enabled us to provide an optimum passenger experience by displaying accurate queue wait times.”
+“BlipTrack has helped us to resource our operations on-the-day and to identify pinch points and potential build ups.
+The very accurate data has enabled us to provide an optimum passenger experience by displaying accurate queue wait times.”

-“BLIP Systems provides us with valuable insights in passenger processes.
+“BlipTrack provides us with valuable insights into passenger processes.
 The insights are used to continuously improve our performance together with our stakeholders.
-BLIP Systems has proved to be a reliable partner, with a clear understanding of our needs.”

 Martijn Van Boxtel